s163928/02476_MLOPS_Project/reports/README.md

 >
 > Answer:

---- The framework we chose to work with was Pytorch Image Models (TIMM).
-The only functionality we ended up using was the pre-trained models.
+The framework we chose to work with was Pytorch Image Models (TIMM).
+The only functionality we ended up using from the framework was the pre-trained models.
 We started out by testing a few different versions, and ended up moving forward with the ResNet model with 18 layers.
 The ability to load a pre-trained model, that returned accurate prediction within few epochs of fine-tuning, made the project start out very quickly.
-In a more model oriented project, we would very likely have tested out many more models, and in this case, the framework would also have been excellent for quick model-type comparison. ---
+In a more model oriented project, we would very likely have tested out many more models, and in this case, the framework would also have been excellent for quick model type comparison.

 ## Coding environment